wallportillo/paypal-sdk-spec/spec/client/android/index.md

 #### CardSecurityCodeTextField

-The `CardSecurityCodeTextField` component is a self-validating secure text field that can be configured to validate against a particular card brand to ensure that the correct number of digits has been entered by the user.
+This component is a self-validating secure text field that can be configured to validate against a particular card brand to ensure that the correct number of digits has been entered by the user.

 ```xml
   <CardSecurityCodeTextField